 - Use thicker bread.
 I prefer to use a Texas style toast because it’s the thickest I can find that’s also dairy free, but you could easily choose a loaf that you could slice yourself and give yourself the extra thickness.

 - Bake your French toast after cooking it on the griddle.
-Place the cooked French toast on a cookie sheet and bake for about 15 minutes at 400˚F. This is totally optional, but it will ensure that your dairy free French toast isn’t soggy and everything will be the same temperature when serving.
+Place the cooked dairy free French toast on a cookie sheet and bake for about 15 minutes at 400˚F. This is totally optional, but it will ensure that your dairy free French toast isn’t soggy and everything will be the same temperature when serving.
 I don’t normally bother wit this step, but you’re serving guests or make to ensure you don’t have soggy centers, this step is a must.

 - 12 slices Texas toast